-Anthropology is the study of people, both ancient and modern, in their cultural, biological and environmental contexts.
+Anthropology is the study of humans and our biological relatives across time and space.
 Anthropology is the only field to address all aspects of the human experience—cultural, biological, historical—so the discipline necessarily incorporates a wide range of theoretical and methodological traditions, drawing on and contributing to approaches in the humanities, social sciences and natural sciences.
 It is the breadth of our vision of what it means to be human, as well as the breadth of our theoretical and methodological approaches, that constitutes our unique mission and role within the university.
 Thus, a minor in anthropology would provide a rich intellectual complement to a wide range of majors within the College of Arts and Sciences.

 A minimum of 18 credit hours of anthropology courses, including a minimum of 9 upper-division credit hours, are required for the minor.
 All coursework applied to the minor must be completed with a grade of C- or better; no pass/fail work may be applied.
 The grade point average for all anthropology coursework must equal 2.00 (C) or higher.